LostTeku/Reingekekst-Plugin/README.md

 /fire [player] [duration in seconds] | keks.fire | Ignites the target-player.
 Will deal damage to him.
 /stick [id] | keks.stick | Gets the player a stick.
 IDs: 1 is a fireball-spawning stick, 2 is a monster-spawn-stick and 3 will create explosions!
 Just left-click one of these and u will see!

-Nearly all command-effects on target-players can be cleared when the command is typed again.
+Nearly all command-effects on target-players can be cleared when the command is executed again.

 Have fun!